box/developer.box.com/guides/embed/box-embed.md

 1. Navigate to the chosen Box App or Box App View.
 2. Click on the ellipsis menu.
 3. Click **Embed**.

-In parameters section could we add comment about custom Apps parameters:

-All custom search parameters from the first-party app URL are passed to the Embed Widget modal and Embed Preview.

 <ImageFrame border>